 - Overtime premium will not be duplicated for the same hours worked under Article 15 nor shall any shift or weekend premium or responsibility allowance be included in the straight time hourly rate for compounding purposes for hours payable at time and one half.
 It is expressly agreed that where the employee qualifies for two or more of the following payments: time and one half, shift premium, weekend premium [subject to the limitation in 16.07 (b)] and responsibility allowance, this is not considered pyramiding and each of the applicable payments is payable. - An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
 Time off shall be at the appropriate premium rate (i.e., 1.5 hours off for each hour of premium overtime worked).
 Employees may accumulate and bank up to a maximum of two (2) lieu days at any time.
 Accumulated lieu days shall not be used for the purpose of extending vacation.
 Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6 and November 30 of the year in which it is accumulated failing which it will be paid out.
 Employees who wish to utilize a lieu day shall make their request in writing at least two weeks in advance of the next posting of the schedule.
 The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the Home.
-Such requests shall not be unreasonably denied.

-- A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
-Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.14 The Employer shall endeavour to schedule shifts so that employees shall have a weekend off every second week. - 16.15 An employee shall be paid time and one-half $(1\frac{1}{2})$ for all hours worked on a second consecutive weekend save and except where: - i) Such weekend has been worked by the employee to satisfy specific days off requested by such employee; or - ii) Such employee has requested weekend work; or - i) Such weekend is worked as a result of an exchange of tours with another employee. - 16.16 The Employer will endeavour to schedule each employee three (3) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.
+Such requests shall not be unreasonably denied. - A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
+Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.14 Full-time employees shall be scheduled to receive every second weekend off.
+The Employer shall endeavour to schedule shifts so that part-time employees shall have a weekend off every second week. - 16.15 The Employer will schedule each employee three (3) and will endeavour to provide four (4) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.

-In the event that nurses can be granted both Christmas and New Year's Day off the most senior nurse, on a rotating basis, who has requested these days off shall be given the opportunity to take both off.
+In the event that the employees can be granted both Christmas and New Year's Day off the most senior employee, on a rotating basis, who has requested these days off shall be given the opportunity to be scheduled both off.

-For those employees who have been granted time off at Christmas, the Employer will endeavour to provide Christmas Eve, Christmas Day and Boxing Day off.
-For those employees who have been granted time off at New Year's, the Employer will endeavour to provide New Year's Eve and New Year's Day off.
+For those employees who have been granted time off at Christmas, the Employer will provide Christmas Eve, Christmas Day and Boxing Day off.
+For those employees who have been granted time off at New Year's, the Employer will provide New Year's Eve and New Year's Day off.

 In the event of conflict, bargaining unit seniority shall be the decisive factor.
-Written requests for this time off must be received by the Director of Resident Care by November 1.
-Christmas and New Years' time off shall be posted by November 15.
+Written requests for this time off must be received by the

+Director of Care by November 1.
+Christmas and New Year's time off shall be posted by November 15.

-Regular scheduling may be waived from the 15 of December to the 15 of January in order to accommodate the employees during this period.
+Regular scheduling may be waived from the 15 of December to the 5 of January in order to accommodate the employees during this period.

-At the request of the employee, the three (3) consecutive days off may be scheduled during the period of December 15 to January 15 to facilitate their cultural differences replacing the days off noted above.
+At the request of the employee, the three (3) or four (4) consecutive days off may be scheduled during the period of December 15 to January 5 to facilitate their cultural differences replacing the days off noted above.